 Stir and serve with chopped cilantro, if using.

 From the "Bentley Farm Cookbook."
 These are served, mini-size, at breakfast during sesshin.
-The batter keeps perfectly for as long as 2 months when stored tightly covered in the refrigerator.
+The batter keeps for as long as two months when stored tightly covered in the refrigerator.

 REFRIGERATOR BRAN MUFFINS